 Had a lot of trouble getting the catheter in my nose into a good position.
 Going in four time really wore me out.
 I was not able to generate the appropriate screens reactions because I was somewhat distracted by the catheter’s placement.
 Nonetheless, I tried to get in touch with the swallowing process and the rest I had between sessions was positive.
 Tomorrow will be my last official day.
 When I return home I will put together a plan to reinvent myself once again, determine what my next steps should be and lay out a plan and my schedule for the next few months.

-Jack is a man of many talents, from his younger days when he led his own band, a rock ‘n’ roll band, Khazad Doom, from suburban Morton Grove, Illinois, throughout the sixties and early seventies, performing in and around Chicago.
+Jack is a man of many talents, from his younger days when he led his own band, Khazad Doom, from suburban Morton Grove, Illinois, throughout the sixties and early seventies, performing in and around Chicago.
 Artistically, over nine years, they forged a kind of music now called Progressive Rock.
+As leader, Jack drove the band toward it’s goal of stardom.
 Jack, in a sixties memoir, Got To Make It!, wrote of his rock band and about his years with the band and the unusual decade together.
-After their split in 1972, during the eighties, the band achieved cult status when their promo album LEVEL 6 1/2 was issued and distributed throughout Europe.
-As leader, Jack drove the band toward it’s goal of stardom.
+After their split in 1972, during the eighties, the band achieved cult status.

 Asked about his writing he remarked about his books – fiction-based-on-fact – that readers will read how he parlayed a handful of brain surgeries into a handful of careers and a future.
-Living up to his plan of reinventing himself again in his remarks after his New Zealand trip, Jack is now utilizing his photography skills and creating one of a kind artistic works.
+Living up to his plan of reinventing himself again in his remarks after his New Zealand trip, Jack now utilizes his photography skills by creating one of a kind artistic works.
 He truly is a man of many talents.